JannisErhard/molpro_to_pyscf/README.md

 {FCI,dump=fcidump;core}
 ```

-This will generate twi files.
+This will generate two files.
 One called fcidump and one called orb.dat.

 Now use this script in the following way: